yhun0419/test/README.md

 For Ubuntu **22.04**
 ```
 # Setup CUDA 11.6 on Ubuntu 22.04
+The PyTorch version used in this project is 1.13.1, which corresponds to CUDA 11.6.
+For compatibility with other CUDA versions, please refer to the official documentation: https://pytorch.org/get-started/previous-versions/

 # Install python environment
 conda env create -f SDIK.yml